 Basic photo editing is a simple task these days, and that’s due to the many free tools that have come along over the years.
-Now, not too long ago, another free image editing tool popped up on the scene, and its called Ashampoo Photo Optimizer.
+Now, not too long ago, a free image optimization tool popped up on the scene, and its called Ashampoo Photo Optimizer.
 This is a big deal because usually, Ashampoo products require the payment of cash.
 Products from this company tend to be of high quality, so go in expecting the best in many aspects.

 Now, from what we’ve seen via the official website, Ashampoo Photo Optimizer is 100 percent free.
 The only thing we hated a lot is the requirements to get the app up and running.
 You see, users must sign up to gain access to a free license key.

 First thing you’ll notice is how great the Ashampoo software looks.
 Right away, it’s clear that this tool is not about advanced photo editing, but instead for simple tasks such as optimizing and resizing images, and that’s about it, to be honest.